nevinbaiju/compute-language-compiler/README.md

 } quadraple[50];
 int index;
 ```
-This is updated with every valid line encountered and the represented as the result with a prefix _k and numbered from 0.
+This is updated with every valid line encountered and it is represented as the result with a prefix _k and numbered from 0.